 Stratigraphic and faunal studies may be pursued in the Cenozoic and Mesozoic sedimentary rocks of the Southern Coast Range, and in the Mojave Desert region.
-Thick sections of Paleozoic sediments in southeastern California remain almost unexplored.
+Thick sections of Paleozoic sediments in southeastern California remain only partly explored.
 Structural and physiographic problems in the Coast and Basin Ranges await critical investigation and frequently involve an interpretation of folding and faulting on a large scale.
+Field trips and research work pertaining to features of arid region geomorphology are carried on in the nearby Mojave and Colorado deserts.
+Studies of geomorphology and glaciation in various western mountain ranges and investigations of existing glaciers in Alaska constitute an integral part of the current program in geomorphology.
 The many productive oil fields in southern California afford opportunity to students interested in petroleum geology.
 Many of the actively worked metallic and nonmetallic deposits of California and Arizona are within reach of week-end field parties.
 The world famous mineral localities of Crestmore and Pala are within a few hours' driving time from the Institute.
 Suites of ores, minerals and rocks from these localities are available for study in the Institute's collections, in addition to suites from many other parts of the world.

 Collections available from many invertebrate and vertebrate faunal horizons in the sedimentary record of western North America permit the student interested in paleontology to secure an intimate knowledge of the history of life.
 Attractive field and laboratory problems are presented by the sequence, correlation, and ecologic relationships of western faunas, and their significance in an interpretation of geologic history, and by the structure, relationships and evolution of specific groups of fossil organisms.
-A very wide range of graduate courses is offered in both theoretical geophysics and in geophysics as applied to prospecting for oil and other mineral substances.
+A wide range of graduate courses is offered in both theoretical geophysics and in geophysics as applied to prospecting for oil and other mineral substances.
 The geophysical staff comprises five members, devoting themselves to different phases of the subject.
 Instruction is given in seismic, gravity, electrical, magnetic and other methods of prospecting.
-The design and construction of geophysical instruments in the shop of the seismological laboratory receive attention.
+The design and construction of geophysical instruments in the shop of the sesimological laboratory receive attention.

 The Seismological Laboratory of the California Institute is located about three miles west of the campus on a granite ridge affording firm bed-rock foundation for the instrument piers.
-There are seven branch stations, built and maintained with the aid of cooperating agencies in Southern California.
+There are now eleven branch stations, built and maintained with the aid of cooperating agencies in Southern California.
 While devoted mainly to research, the laboratory is open to qualified students registered at the California Institute who desire advanced training in seismology.